Hyperlipidemia, hypercholesterolemia, HDLs and LDLs: what exactly do they all mean, and are they putting you at risk for a heart attack?

 While the terminology may be confusing, it’s very important to be aware of the basics of cholesterol and its impact on our heart health – and most importantly, what practical measures you can take to verify your cholesterol levels are within a healthy range before a heart problem happens.

-The experts in senior care Edwardsville, IL families trust at Morning Glory Home Care share the following straightforward meanings to help you better understand the do’s and don’ts of cholesterol:
+Morning Glory Home Care shares the following straightforward meanings to help you better understand the do’s and don’ts of cholesterol:

 LDL: LDL, or bad cholesterol, results in the build-up of fatty deposits in the arteries, increasing your risk of a blockage.